 The Thule Glide 2 has single action brakes that are easy to set and release but aren't the best for sandaled feet.

 The storage bin has a maximum weight allowance of 10 lbs and is accessible from the back and sides.
-We were able to fit a large diaper bag inside, but if you are worried about your valuables, the Thule Urban Glide 2 has a covered bin.
+We were able to fit a large diaper bag inside.
 The stroller also has a back seat mesh stow pocket, and the passenger has two inside stow pockets (above right).

 The canopy on the Glide 2 is large and sleek, with a fabric visor and a plastic peek-a-boo window (above left) with a magnetic closure cover.
 The new canopy has a zip back that reveals added ventilation (above right) when you unzip it.
 The entire canopy can rotate forward to the knee for running with a low sun or oncoming wind.